UNK9090/USMDebugMenuPC/README.md

 Allows to modify flags options that controls certain behaviours
 * Live in Glass House: disables the `Area unavailable` messages
 * Gravity: disable gravity on city
-* Unlock All Unlockables: unlock all menu unlockables
 * Env Map Tool: is dev tool that change the game map

 ### Dev Opt Int